Investing

 Here are the 10 lessons that made the biggest impact on how I look at markets and investing for the long term.

-It’s been 21 years since I made my first investment on January 1st 1996.
+It’s been 28 years since I made my first investment on January 1st 1996.
 At the time I was 10 years old.
-Not your standard primary school hobby.
+Not your standard primary school hobby, I’ll admit.

-I was sport obsessed and starting to realise girls weren’t as annoying as I thought, but for some reason I quickly became fascinated by what made share prices go up and down.
+For some reason, I quickly became fascinated by what made share prices go up and down.

 I had a few stock market wins, a few losses and I was hooked!

-Naturally I decided to study accounting and finance at university – studying at UNSW.
-I then had the fortune of spending time at a successful hedge fund and then at UBS managing the bank’s proprietary investment portfolio.
+Naturally, I decided to study accounting and finance – at the University of New South Wales.
+I then had the good fortune to spend time at a successful hedge fund and then at UBS managing the bank’s proprietary investment portfolio.

-I’ve learnt many valuable lessons in my 20 odd years of investing in shares.
-These are the 10 most poignant that made the biggest impact on how I look at markets and investing for the long term.
+I’ve learnt many valuable lessons in my 20-odd years of investing, and I thought I’d share the ten most poignant, the learnings that made the biggest impact on how I look at markets and investing over the long term.

 1. The inexperienced tend to attribute profits to skill and losses to bad luck.